6 Temmuz 2009

+The current status of the Turkish-Greek ties is really not very promising.
+The momentum needed to further improve relations is lost.
+Instead, a silent war escalating over the Aegean has been observed in recent months.
 Both sides accuse the other of making provocations through violations of air space and territorial waters.
 According to the Turkish Armed Forces, or TSK’s, Web site, Turkish aircraft were intercepted by Greek air forces in 161 separate incidents since the beginning of this year, clearly showing that not a single day passes without a dangerous dog fight occurring over Aegean.
 On the other hand, Greece says the flights by Turkish jets over Greek populated residential areas nearly doubled on last year.

 On the sea, the situation is relatively calm compared to in the air.
 The TSK says on its Web site that Turkish territorial waters were violated by Greek vessels 18 times in the same period.
 This picture is dangerous for both sides and does not fit with their commitments to NATO as full members since 1952.
 Only a couple of years ago a Greek combat pilot died as a result of a dog fight with a Turkish aircraft.
 This sad and horrifying incident kicked started the parties to enlarge the confidence building measures, CBMs, with new initiatives like establishing a direct red line between the command headquarters in Turkey’s Eskişehir and Greece’s Larissa.
 In recent years, as a result of new steps taken by both governments, the total number of CBMs rose to 19.
 But, apparently, they are far from working effectively to reduce the tension.